9. What plans he has to increase the powers of local authorities to tackle unauthorised development. (60281)

-The Government take the problem of unauthorised development seriously.
-Among other measures, the Localism Bill, which completed its Committee stage in the House of Commons on 10 March, includes provisions aimed at strengthening local planning authorities’ powers to tackle the issue.
+The Government take the problem of unauthorised development very seriously.
+There are already strong powers to enable local planning authorities to take action, and the Localism Bill, which begins its Committee stage in the House of Lords today, includes provisions in clauses 108 to 111 to strengthen authorities’ powers to tackle unauthorised developments, particularly when people have deliberately tried to conceal them.